gsbdarc/rf_bootcamp_2024/docs/day3/10_monitor_usage.md

 ## Example
-We are going to continue using the same R example, `investment-npv-parallel.R`, and experiment running it on multiple cores and monitoring our resource consumption.
+We are going to continue using the same R example and experiment running it on multiple cores and monitoring our resource consumption.

 To monitor the resource usage while running a program, we will need three terminal windows that are all connected to the **same** yen server.